 3 Justification

-TR 26.928 (Extended Reality (XR) in 5G) identified multiple aspects of potential normative work with respect to conversational services (clause 7.6 & 7.8).
 TR 26.998 (5G Glass-type AR/MR) identified multiple aspects of normative work to support “5G/AR Real-time Communication” (clause 8.4).
-TR 26.998 identified normative work needed to support delivery of immersive media via RTP for IMS-based and WebRTC-based conversational services.
+TR 26.998 identified normative work needed to support delivery of immersive media via RTP for IMS-based and WebRTC-based conversational services..
 To support XR split rendering as described in clause 8.6 of TR 26.998, RTP is also needed to transport immersive media and metadata information between the edge and device.

 To improve support for the above XR services and enablers, it is necessary to profile RTP with specific configurations and features that enable immersive experiences.
 Further improvements in performance and QoE over the 5G system can be achieved by specifying RTP profiles that are integrated and optimized for the 5G system, and leverage cross-layer optimizations being developed in SA2 and RAN.